PowerShell/PowerShell/docs/building/macos.md

 - Uses `brew` to install CMake, OpenSSL, and GNU WGet
 - Uninstalls any prior versions of .NET CLI
-- Downloads and installs a preview version of .NET Core SDK 2.0 to `~/.dotnet`
+- Downloads and installs .NET Core SDK to `~/.dotnet`

 If you want to use `dotnet` outside of `Start-PSBuild`, add `~/.dotnet` to your `PATH` environment variable.